DerWolf01/dart_store/README.md

 * **Bring your backend development to the next level with DartStore!**
 * Dart-based open source persistence API that dynamically handles "Entity" models and corresponding **CRUD** and even more!
 * It provides a structured way to manage database models, making it easier to develop scalable and maintainable real-time backend applications.
-* It works exceptionally good in connection with **Flutter** Apps as it allows you to have the same code base in terms of models.
+* It works exceptionally good in connection with **Flutter** and dart- or flutter_portal Apps as it allows you to have the same code base in terms of models.

 > :warning: **Still in development**: The library is still under development und not meant to be used in production environments by third parties yet.